Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.SecretStore.md

 ### Configure with Bicep

-To deploy resource that pass this rule:
+To deploy AKS clusters that pass this rule:

-- steps
+- Set `Properties.addonProfiles.azureKeyvaultSecretsProvider.enabled` to `true`.

 For example: